andygrunwald/Jacobine/README.md

 * Add tools to import / analyze irc logs
 * Add tools to import / analyze jenkins activity
 * Refactor logging with the usage of rabbitmq
-* Install `supervisord` (or something similiar) and start RabbitMQ consumer at system startup

 ## Contributing